-4. This Act shall be construed so as not to exceed the legislative power of the State the intention being that, if any provision of this Act would, but ment.
+4. This Act shall be construed so as not to exceed the legislative power of the State the intention being that, if any provision of this Act would, but for this section, be construed as being in excess of that power, it shall, to the extent to which it is not in excess of that power, be a valid enactment.